 Day 24 April 4: Osaka – Naha – Uji – Osaka

 Today we will visit Nara Deer Park, where you can enjoy feeding cute deer.
 We will also visit Todaiji Temple with its Giant Buddha.
 It is one of Japan’s most famous and historically significant temples and a landmark in Nara.
 After our tours in Nara, we will head to Uji City to visit the Byodoin Temple and its garden is a picture-taking paradise.
 We then head to Byodo-in Omotesando Street, with its many shops, before returning to Osaka.

 Day 25 April 5: Mt.
 Fuji – overnight Tokyo

 This morning we head to Mt.
-Fuji by bullet train, getting off in Odawara station.
-We will then travel by bus to Hakone where we will take a cruise to enjoy on Lake Ashi where we can have a great view of Mt.
+Fuji by bullet train, getting off at Odawara station.
+We will then travel by bus to Hakone, where we will take a cruise to enjoy Lake Ashi, where we can have a great view of Mt.
 Fuji.
-Your experience gets even better, we will then travel by cable car on the Hakone Rope Way to Owakudani Volcanic Valley.
+Your experience gets even better; we will then travel by cable car on the Hakone Rope Way to Owakudani Volcanic Valley.
 At the end of the day, we continue by bus to Tokyo.

 Day 26 April 6: Tour Tokyo – fly to LAX and on home